vladsaveliev/sequana/doc/developers.rst

 The rule simply counts the number of reads in a fastq file.
 The pipeline will only contains that unique rule.

+In the remaining sections, we will explain our choice concerning the continuous integration (section :ref:`pytest` ) and how to add check that new code do not introduce bugs.
+In the :ref:`module_reports` section, we explain how to create new component in the HTML module reports.

 How to write a new module
 ==============================